sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

     }
 </style>

-Even if the developer acquires those values, they might change.
+Even if the developer acquires those values, they might change over time.
 What then?
 Should we redeploy the code to change the timeout value?
 It doesn't sound reasonable.
 The alternative is to have them in a config file, leading do a large and unmaintainable file.